storpool/ixgbevf-udevhelper/README.md

 PCI0_VF_SPOOFCHK_LIST="on,off"
 PCI1_VF_SPOOFCHK_LIST="on"
 ```

+* hardware filtration in the NIC

+  By default the helper tool enable the hardware filtering in the NIC.
+  To disable set the following:

+    `HARDWARE_FILTERING=no`

 There is DEBUG variable that if set to anything will trigger the udev helper script to log more info to syslog.